cpp-for-yourself/lectures-and-homeworks/homeworks/homework_4/homework.md

 Here is a more formal definition about what the libraries must do and how they should be organized.

 #### Namespace
-Just as we discussed in the videos, make sure that the namespaces follow the project structure.
+Just as we discussed in the videos, make sure that the namespaces _follow the project structure_.
 Thus, all functions in this project must live in the `no_strings_attached` namespace.

 #### CMake targets
 There will be 2 libraries (more concretely, CMake targets), one per functionality: